Tacopocalypse/vdj-launchcontrolXL/README.md

 Todo:

-Import similar template for adjustment.
+*Import similar template for adjustment.
-Work with MIDIOX and VDJ developer docs to generate template
+*Work with MIDIOX and VDJ developer docs to generate template *Document in readme, and cleanup.

 Use case for this template:
 ------------------------------------------------------